1979 Houston Astros season: August

+September

+J. R. Richard whiffed 15 batters on September 21, tying his career-high, last accomplished the previous August 3.

-On September 26, Phil Niekro of the Atlanta Braves doubled in two runs off his younger brother, Joe, to spark a 9–4 win over the Astros.
-The elder Niekro tallied 4 RBI for the game, while the win evened his record at 20–20, earning the distinction of posting the first record in the National League in 74 years of winning and losing 20 games each in the same year.
-(Note: The most recent pitcher in the American League (AL) to produce this win–loss record milestone had been Wilbur Wood of the Chicago White Sox, who tossed a 24‐20 record in 1973.)
-In 1905, Irving Young of the Boston Beaneaters.
-(Note: Also a prior season for the Atlanta Braves franchise.) was the most recent with a 20–21 record.
+On September 26, the Braves' Phil Niekro doubled in two runs off his younger brother, Joe, to spark a 9–4 win over the Astros.
+The elder Niekro tallied 4 RBI for the game, while the win evened his record at 20–20, earning the distinction of posting the first record in the National League in 74 years of winning and losing 20 games each.
+(Note: The most recent pitcher to produce this win–loss record milestone had been Wilbur Wood of the Chicago White Sox in the American League (AL), who tossed a 24‐20 record in 1973.)
+Niekro's NL predecessor, Irving Young of the Boston Beaneaters (Note: Also a prior season for the Atlanta Braves franchise.) was credited with a 20–21 record.
 The win tied also made the Niekro brothers the first pair in National League history to record at least 20 wins each.

+J. R. Richard earned NL Pitcher of the Month honors for September.
+His second monthly award, he first won for July 1978, while becoming the first Astro to win two monthly honors.
+Richard was also the fourth Astro during the season to receive Pitcher of the Month Award to extend the club record.
+Over 7 September starts, Richard went 4–1, with 4 completed games, 2 shutouts, 1.24 earned run average (ERA), and recorded 69 strikeouts over 58 IP.
+Additionally, the league hit for .164 batting average against (BAA) while baserunners reached on 0.828 walks plus hits per inning pitched (WHIP).